 There are, however, other areas that I argue that the choice matter a lot more, so lets look at those.

-If you look like projects such as QubesOS (see also: border color spoofing) and Prio, the border part of the decorations can be used to annotate signal compartment or security domain.
+If you look like projects such as QubesOS (see also: border color spoofing) and Prio, the border part of the decorations can be used to signal “compartment” or “security domain”.
 The server side annotates each client surface with its knowledge about the contents, domain and trust level that the user should associate with the particular client.
 This part of the equation is invisible to the client and the client has no way of removing it and substituting with its own.

 With client side decorations there is, by definition, no contribution from the compositor side of the equation.
 This means that any client can proxy the look, feel and behaviour of any other.

 Even if I have a trusted path of execution where the compositor spawns the specific binary (like Arcan can with a sandboxing chainloader and a policy database) keeping the chain of trust intact.
 Without a visual way to indicate this, there is no difference from a compromised process spawning and proxying an instance of the same binary as a man in the middle in order to snoop on keyboard and clipboard input and client output.
 The problem is not insurmountable, but other design language need to be invented and trained.

 Not that there are many serious attempts to allow networking for single wayland clients at the moment, but for networked clients, normal window operations like move and drag resize now require a full round-trip and a buffer swap to indicate that the operation is possible since the mouse cursor need to be changed to reflect the current valid state.
 Having such operations jitter in their responsiveness is really awkward to work with.

-That said, there are other parts of the protocol that has similar problems, particularly the client being responsible for maintaining the keyboard layout state machine and repeat-rate.
+That said, there are other parts of the protocol that has similar problems, particularly the client being responsible for maintaining the keyboard layout state machine thus to implement key-repeats.

 Performance and Memory Consumption